kruppenb/Match5/docs/phases/phase-1-poc.md

 7. ✅ Matching 5 in a row creates a Color Bomb
 8. ✅ L/T shapes create a Bomb
 9. ✅ Activating Rocket clears a line
-10. ✅ Activating Bomb clears 3x3
+10. ✅ Activating Bomb clears 5x5 area
 11. ✅ Activating Color Bomb clears all of chosen color
 12. ✅ Tiles fall to fill gaps
 13. ✅ New tiles spawn from top